Our Legacy Workshop: A Counter-System for Dressing

 by Ellie Hay

 The repurposing of cloth has always been an integral part of Our Legacy’s make-up — a characteristic that has defined its ready-to-wear collections.
-This distinction was further distilled into Our Legacy Work Shop at a time (2016) when reselling clothes — beyond eBay — was not really a thing; it emerged as a progressive, ‘circular retail platform, atelier, and vessel for collaboration’ long before this behaviour entered the mainstream.
+A distinction that was further distilled into Our Legacy Work Shop, at a time (2016) when reselling clothes — beyond eBay — was not really a thing; it emerged as a progressive, ‘circular retail platform, atelier, and vessel for collaboration’ long before this behaviour entered the mainstream.

 Almost a decade on, the first permanent Our Legacy Work Shop outside of Stockholm has opened in Soho.
 Take a left off Shaftesbury Avenue at McDonald’s, pass the Windmill’s fading neon, and slip down Smith’s Court into the old horse stables.

-Our Legacy Work Shop has made garment care, surplus materials, and waste-thinking part of its very being — giving the things we wear meaning beyond the moment of purchase.
-The space is alive, with working dyeing machines, an atelier’s workstation, and a continually shifting circulation of stock.
-In-house artisans upcycle, recycle, and handcraft garments on-site, developing deadstock fabrics and samples into one-of-one items, while archival and reference garments sit alongside new Our Legacy Work Shop drops.
-The environment facilitates exploration and creative exchange, spontaneity, and play.
+Our Legacy Work Shop has made garment care and waste-thinking part of its very being — giving the things we wear meaning beyond the moment of purchase.
+The Soho space is alive.
+Artisans are on-site to upcycle, dye, and handcraft garments, reimagining what already exists into one-of-one items.
+The rails display a continually shifting circulation of stock; archival pieces and reference garments sit alongside new Our Legacy Work Shop drops.
+The environment facilitates creative exchange, spontaneity, and play.
 It feels experimental in the most grounded way — not a performance of process, but process in motion.

 Our Legacy Work Shop